Research

 Desert environments

 Erosion and sediment transport processes in drylands and palaeoenvironmental reconstruction via river, lake and dune proxies.
-I like dry stony places.
+I love dry stony places.

 Palaeoshoreline excavation at Lake Callabonna, central Australia.